Rational Solutions of Parametric First-Order Algebraic Differential Equations: Introduction

-First-order AODEs have been studied extensively and there are several solution methods for special classes of them.
-Most of them, however, do not work with differential equations involving functional coefficients or a set of unknown parameters.
+First-order AODEs have been studied extensively, and there are several solution methods for special classes of them.
+However, most of them do not work with differential equations involving coefficients that depend on unknown parameters.

 In the case of polynomial coefficients in $x$, Eremenko~\cite{eremenko1998rational} provides a degree bound for rational solutions and hence a method for determining them.
 A more efficient method has been introduced in~\cite{feng2004rational,feng2006polynomial} for autonomous first-order AODEs by associating an algebraic set to the given AODE.
 Then the well-known theory on algebraic curves can be used for finding properties of the rational solutions which help to simplify the differential problem and actually find the solutions.
 The extension to rational general solutions of first-order non-autonomous AODEs can be found in~\cite{RISC4106,RISC5400,RISC5589}.
 For algebraic solutions, we refer to~\cite{aroca2005algebraic,vo2015algebraic}.
 Local solutions of first-order autonomous AODEs are treated in~\cite{cano2019existence}.
-For a wide panoramic vision on this algebraic-geometry approach we refer to the summary paper~\cite{falkensteiner2023algebro}.
+For a wide panoramic vision of this algebraic geometry approach, we refer to the survey paper~\cite{falkensteiner2023algebro}.

 We follow the algebraic-geometric approach.
 We consider the algebraic curve implicitly defined by the given first-order differential equation by viewing $y$ and $y'$ as independent variables.
-Algebraic curves involving parameters are treated in~\cite{falkensteiner2023rationality} and the results therein play a crucial role as theoretical and algorithmic tools.
+Algebraic curves involving parameters are treated in~\cite{falkensteiner2023rationality} and the results therein play here a crucial role as theoretical and algorithmic tools.
 Then, by considering the differential relation again, an associated differential equation can be derived.
-In the case of constant parameters the associated differential equation can be further simplified leading to a necessary and sufficient condition for the existence of rational solutions.
-In the case of functional coefficients of the given differential equation, the solvability of the associated system is in general not completely characterised.
-If the number of different functional coefficients is just one, however, by applying~\cite{kovacic1986algorithm}, we give a complete algorithm for computing its rational general solutions.